Clicky

 7. Quarterly Conversations

-This idea comes from Jill Christensen, international keynote speaker and internal comms expert.
+This idea comes from Jill Christensen, an international keynote speaker and internal comms expert.
 Her idea for Quarterly Conversations is an easy lift for an internal comms team with a big payoff.

 Here’s how it works.
 Brainstorm one question every quarter and share it with frontline managers.
 Instruct them to have a one-on-one conversation with their direct reports using this question as the conversation starter.
 Since managers aren’t always the best communicators, this is a great place to start guiding them on having more constructive conversations.
 The goal is to help employees feel cared for by management and to help your managers improve their communication and leadership skills.